Francisco León de la Barra: Subsequent career

 León de la Barra ran for the Mexican Congress in 1912 and was elected a senator, aligned with the Científicos and the National Catholic Party.
 León de la Barra colluded with U.S. Ambassador to Mexico Henry Lane Wilson to oust Madero from the presidency.
 During the Ten Tragic Days of February 1913, Madero resigned and was then assassinated.

+In January 1912, León de la Barra visited Italy as an envoy of gratitude for the centennial celebration of Mexican independence and by the end of 1913, he also traveled Japan.

 During the regime of Victoriano Huerta he served briefly as Foreign Minister and then was appointed ambassador to France (1913–14).
 He retired to Europe and became president of the Permanent Court of Arbitration, located in The Hague.
 He participated in various international commissions after World War I and wrote many works on judicial and administrative affairs.

 In early 1939, León de la Barra was used by the French Foreign Minister Georges Bonnet as an unofficial diplomat to begin talks with General Francisco Franco for French recognition of the Spanish Nationalists as the legitimate government of Spain.
 The Spanish Nationalists overthrew the Second Spanish Republic in the Spanish Civil War, allying with Nazi Germany and Fascist Italy.
 As a result of the talks León de la Barra began, France recognized the Spanish Nationalists in February 1939.

 Anyone associated with the Huerta regime has been tainted in modern Mexican history by the association, including Francisco León de la Barra.

 Personal life and death

-He married María Elena Barneque, and when she died he married her sister, María del Refugio Barneque.
+León de la Barra married María Elena Borneque, a French Mexican woman.
+They had two sons, Francisco and Julio, neither of whom survived to adulthood.
+Borneque died in 1909, and after a mourning period, León de la Barra married her sister, María del Refugio Borneque.

+León de la Barra's son-in-law, Alfonso Alemán, joined Francisco Franco's nationalist FET y de las JONS faction against the republican Spanish Armed Forces in the Spanish Civil War.

-He died in Biarritz on September 23, 1939, without ever returning to Mexico.
+He died in Biarritz in September 1939, without ever returning to Mexico.